 Breathing Your Way to a Calmer Workplace – A Simple Solution

-In nearly all the seminars or workplace interventions that we facilitate, we take at least 5 minutes to introduce a simple breathing meditation.
+In nearly all of the work we do, we take at least 5 minutes to introduce a simple breathing practice.

 It seems remarkable when we say it – but are you remembering to breathe?

-That is what this simple post is all about.
+That is what this simple article is all about.

 Naturally, if we are alive, we are breathing.
 The question is how.

 Watch a baby sleep – that is how we start out in life, with deep, slow, abdominal centered breathing.
 Unfortunately, poor breathing – fast, shallow and choppy – becomes a bad habit for most adults, especially when stressed.

 The average person reaches peak respiratory function and lung capacity in their mid-20’s.
 After that, we began to lose it at a rate of 10-27% for every decade of life!
 Unless we are doing something to maintain or enhance our breathing capacity, it will decline the longer we live.